 This Council has agreed a salary structure for its senior posts and agrees that appointment to any vacancies on this structure at the salaries referred to in this statement are permitted.
-The creation of any new appointments paying over £100,000 should however be presented to Council for approval.
+The creation of any new posts paying over £100,000 should however be presented to Council for approval.

-The designated Returning Officer for the Council, who is the Head of Legal and Democratic Services, also carries out the role of Acting Returning Officer in Parliamentary and European elections and other national referenda or electoral processes.
-These additional roles usually carry an entitlement to payment from central government at levels set by order in relation to each national poll and according to scale of fees agreed by the Council in relation to Local Elections.
+The designated Returning Officer for the Council, also carries out the role of 'Returning Officer' or 'Counting Officer' in Parliamentary and European elections and other national referenda or electoral processes.
+These additional roles carry an entitlement to payment from central government at levels set by order in relation to each national poll and according to scale of fees agreed by the Council in relation to Local Elections.

-Set out in Annex 1 is a scale of fees for the conduct of the County Council and Parish elections.
+Set out in Annex 1 is a scale of fees for the conduct of any County Council and Parish by-elections that arise.
 The fees are based on the principle that the Returning Officer and nominated deputies will be remunerated in view of personal responsibilities, but at a rate below that of national elections.
 National rates are given for other posts such as Presiding Officers, Poll Clerks, Count Staff and postal vote sessions to ensure sufficient interest is maintained in undertaking these roles.

-3 The Authority's Policy on the Remuneration of its Lowest Paid Workers
+6 The Authority's Policy on the Remuneration of its Lowest Paid Workers

-3.1 Definition of Lowest Paid Workers
+Definition of Lowest Paid Workers